Hiring a Contractor

 After you get this information, you’ll want to do your own research.

-- Check for their business Facebook page and look for reviews and comments.
+- Check for their business Facebook page and look for online reviews and comments.

 - Search online by their company name to seek out additional comments, complaints, lawsuits.